AdamCodd/local-hyperDB/README.md

 ## Advantages
 * Simple interface compatible with _all_ large language model agents.
 * Highly optimized C++ backend vector store with HW accelerated operations via MKL BLAS.
-* Enables users to index documents with advanced features such as _ids_ and _metadata_.
+* Enables users to use their own embedding function or let HyperDB embed the documents.

 ## Installation